 In the meantime, Samsung is planning to raise its Nand memory prices by 10% due to Japan’s export controls on trade with South Korea.
 Until recently, Japan and South Korea have an important trade and tourism relationship with each other.
 But due to the deterioration in this relationship, which concerns a compensation row over forced labour in WW2, Japan has announced that they will apply new restrictions on exports of semiconductor materials to South Korea.
 This change will mean that Japanese suppliers will need to apply for a license to export three materials used in the production of semiconductors, which are also used in the manufacture of smartphone displays and televisions in South Korea.

-While these turbulent relations continue we could see Micron Technology increasing their prices as well.
+While these turbulent relations continue we could see Micron Technology increasing its prices as well.
 However, despite these issues, Industry insiders believe these price increases will be resolved in the long term.

 But until they stabilise, we will continue to work closely with our suppliers to keep our USB flash drive prices as steady as possible.